stolostron/cluster-backup-operator/README.md

 A restore backup is executed when creating the `restore.cluster.open-cluster-management.io` resource on the hub.
 A few samples are available [here](https://github.com/stolostron/cluster-backup-operator/tree/main/config/samples)

 By passive data we mean resource that don't result in activating the connection between the new hub and managed clusters.
-When the passive data is restored on the new hub, the managed clusters show up but they are in detached state.
+When the passive data is restored on the new hub, the managed clusters do not show up on the restored hub Clusters page.
 The hub that produced the backup is still managing these clusters.

 By activation data we mean resources that, when restored on the new hub, result in making the managed clusters to be managed by the new hub.
 The new hub is now the active hub, managing the clusters.